 The Family Tree Forms page can give you some great ideas of how you can make your family tree easily and quickly!

-If you don’t know how to use templates to make your family tree, check out the Family Tree Templates page for some simple pointers!
+If you don’t know how to use templates to make your family tree, check out the Family Tree Charts page for some simple pointers!

 There are many tools that you can use for your family tree research, and the Free Family Tree Template page will help you learn about a few of them!